Merge PDFs

 Encryption (PDF Engines)

-Set passwords to control PDF access.
-The user password is required to open the PDF; the owner password controls permissions (printing, copying, editing).
+Set passwords and permissions to control PDF access.
+The user password is required to open the PDF.
+The owner password grants full access and lifts the permission restrictions; when empty, it defaults to the user password.

 --request POST http://localhost:3000/forms/pdfengines/merge \